mnvr/mars/shells.md

 automatically, whether they are invoked as login shells or not.
 For example, zsh will read `~/.zshrc`.

+> zsh reads /etc/profile, ~/.profile and $ENV only if it is running in sh
+> compatibility mode.

 ## X

 When logging in using a display manager, we never run a shell (until we do), so